Morley Drive

-Morley Drive is a major east–west road in the inner northern suburbs of Perth, Western Australia, connecting the residential areas of Balcatta, Osborne Park, Tuart Hill, Nollamara, Yokine, Dianella, and Morley with major north-south arterial roads including Wanneroo Road, Alexander Drive, and Tonkin Highway.
+Morley Drive is a major east–west road in the inner northern suburbs of Perth, Western Australia, connecting the residential areas of Balcatta, Osborne Park, Tuart Hill, Westminster, Nollamara, Yokine, Dianella, and Morley with major north-south arterial roads including Wanneroo Road, Alexander Drive, and Tonkin Highway.

 Route description

 The road is part of State Route 76, which connects the coastal suburb of Trigg, Western Australia, with the Swan Valley in the east.
 Morley Drive runs through the following local government areas City of Stirling, City of Bayswater and City of Swan.
 The entire road is controlled by Main Roads Western Australia for its entire length, and is designated as part of the Karrinyup-Morley Highway (H28).

 Morley Drive commences at a traffic light intersection with Main Street on the boundary of Balcatta and Tuart Hill, with Morley Drive continuing from Karrinyup Road west of the intersection.
 900 m further east, Morley Drive meets Wanneroo Road and then travels along the suburbs of Nollamara and Yokine for 1.1 km before intersecting with Flinders Street.
 The road is now within the suburb of Dianella, travelling through said suburb for 5.8 km, intersecting with Dianella Drive, Grand Promenade, Alexander Drive and The Strand.
 The former two intersections are standard traffic light T-junctions, while the intersection with Alexander Drive and The Strand (north-west and south-east) is designed as a hamburger roundabout.

 At Camboon and Wellington Roads, Morley Drive heads over into the City of Bayswater and the suburb of Morley.
 The roads runs through the suburb for 2.8 km, intersecting with McGilvray Avenue and Crimea Street, before ending at a roundabout interchange at Tonkin Highway.
 Morley Drive, and State Route 76, continue as Morley Drive East to Caversham and the Swan Valley.